marinzelenika/aspose-policies/content/policies/_index.md

 * [Anti fraud measures](/policies/anti-fraud) - we protect ourselves from fraud by contacting the purchaser before releasing a licence if the transaction appears suspcious.
 * [Taxes](/policies/taxes) - explains issues related to tax such as W-9 form, VAT, GST, etc.
 * [Australian customers](/policies/australian-customers) - payment instructions specific for Australian customers including our ABN.
-* [Paperless policy](https://about.conholdate.com/legal/paperless-policy/) - Conholdate acts responsibly where possible to avoid any negative environmental impact.
+* [Paperless policy](https://about.aspose.com/legal/paperless-policy/) - Aspose acts responsibly where possible to avoid any negative environmental impact.
-* [IBAN number](/policies/iban) - a description of IBAN, why Conholdate does not have one and how to send payment via wire.
+* [IBAN number](/policies/iban) - a description of IBAN, why Aspose does not have one and how to send payment via wire.
-* [Export Regulations](/policies/export-regulations) - Information about the self classification for EAR (Export Administration Regulation) and Australian Export Controls of Conholdate products.
+* [Export Regulations](/policies/export-regulations) - Information about the self classification for EAR (Export Administration Regulation) and Australian Export Controls of Aspose products.
 {{< policies-wrapper-end >}}

 {{< policies-wrapper >}}